 The owner of the tree is responsible for maintenance of a protected tree, for its condition and for any damage which it causes.
 However, they will need to obtain permission from Warwick District Council before carrying out most types of work.

-Tree work is a dangerous and highly skilled operation and tree’s are complex structures which are easily damaged by poor or ill advised work.
+Tree work is a dangerous and highly skilled operation.
+Trees are complex structures which are easily damaged by poor or ill advised work.
 You are strongly advised to engage a professional tree surgeon or arborist to advise you and undertake any work needed.